 The man is Binh who has been a motorcycle mechanic since 2000 when he was only 15 years of age.
 He first worked for some famous big bike repair shops in Hanoi.
-Earlier in 2008, he ran a one man motorcycle shop in the centre of Hanoi, near Hoan Kiem lake at 3 Hang Muoi street.
-We built this page to help promoting his business to all motorcyclists in Hanoi.
+Earlier in 2008, he ran a one-man motorcycle shop in the centre of Hanoi, near Hoan Kiem lake at 3 Hang Muoi street.
+We built this page to promote his business to all motorcyclists in Hanoi.
 In fact, this is one of the best places to have repair services for your bikes in Hanoi.

 Over the years Binh has learned a few things about engine repairs that can be applied to almost any engine.
 His shop is small and there are four mechanics working there at the moment, including him.
-He opens from 08.00 till 19.00 everyday.
+He works from 08.00 to 19.00 every day.

 Unfortunately, he doesn’t speak English but we can help you and him to understand each other.